Grench6/Yowrap/README.md

 If your tagging tool does not generate the *exact* same files as the above, you can easily modify the source code to adjust the differences.

-So, if you are using VoTT there is almost not need for you to modify the source, just download the `wrapper.jar` and then execute it like this: `java -jar wrapper.jar [.csv FILE] [output DIRECTORY] [-copy]`.
+So, if you are using VoTT there is almost not need for you to modify the source, just download the lastest release and then execute it like this: `java -jar wrapper.jar [.csv FILE] [output DIRECTORY] [-copy]`.
 If you execute it without arguments, it should print more help.